Points Don’t Always Make Prizes: Build Loyalty with Email Marketing

 Customers expect personalisation from their email marketing.
 That doesn’t mean just slamming a merge tag into an email marketing campaign.

-By managing your data, you can send much more personalised content, such as…
+By managing your data, you can build loyalty with email marketing and send much more personalised content, such as…

 Offer promotions relevant to their interests based on past purchases.